 - Click the Save Changes button at the bottom of the screen to proceed.

-If you head over to your online store, you’ll notice a language toggle button has been added to the bottom right corner of the screen.
-You can also customize the language switcher button in a variety of ways.
-Your site’s visitors will be able to use this to translate your language into the available destination languages.
+And that’s it!
+Your WooCommerce store is now 100% translated.
+If you head over to your online store, you’ll notice a language switcher has been added to the bottom right corner of the screen.
+You can also customize the language switcher button in a variety of ways (through your Weglot tab in your WordPress Dashboard).

 Weglot translates not just posts and pages (including the home page) in your WordPress site but also custom post types and custom taxonomies, including WooCommerce products and their categories and tags.
 So when you add WooCommerce product pages to your store, Weglot will automatically translate them for you.